 Fresh produce can be delivered to any of Connecticut Food Bank’s warehouses in East Haven, Fairfield and Waterbury, but please be sure to call us first at 203-469-5000.
 Click here for directions to Connecticut Food Bank’s warehouses and hours of operation.

 Your donation may be tax-deductible.
 Please contact a tax professional for details.

 You can donate directly to a hunger-assistance organization, please download a Plant a Row brochure to find out how.
-If you would like a hard copy of the brochure, please contact Sade Heard at (203) 469-5000 ext.
+If you would like a hard copy of the brochure, please contact Audrey Campos at (203) 469-5000 ext.
 332 or email.
 You could also visit Ample Harvest for the nearest food pantry that can accept your donation.